 Lota Zoth, C.P.A.
 Ms. Zoth has served as a member of our Board since August 2020.
-Ms. Zoth has served as a member of the board of directors and chair of the audit committee of Zymeworks Inc. (NYSE: ZYME), a clinical-stage biopharmaceutical company, since November 2016, as chair of the board of directors from September 2019 to January 2022 and as lead director since January 2022.
-She has served as a member of the board of directors and chair of the audit committee of Lumos Pharma, Inc. (Nasdaq: LUMO) (previously, NewLink Genetics Corporation), a biopharmaceutical company, since November 2012.
-She has also served as a member of the board of directors and chair of the audit committee of Inovio Pharmaceuticals, Inc. (Nasdaq: INO), a biotechnology company, since January 2018 and August 2018, respectively.
-Previously, she served as a member of the board of Spark Therapeutics, Inc., a gene therapy platform company, from January 2016 to December 2019, Circassia Pharmaceuticals, plc (LON: CIR), a specialty biopharmaceutical company, from February 2015 to February 2019, Orexigen Therapeutics, Inc., a biopharmaceutical company, from April 2012 to May 2019, Aeras, a non-profit product development organization, from November 2011 to October 2018, Hyperion Therapeutics, Inc., a commercial-stage biopharmaceutical company, from January 2008 to May 2015 and Ikaria, Inc., a commercial-stage biopharmaceutical company, from January 2008 to February 2014.
+Ms. Zoth has served as a member of the board of directors and chair of the audit committee of Zymeworks, Inc., a clinical-stage biopharmaceutical company, since November 2016 and as chair of the board of directors since September 2019.
+She has served as a member of the board of directors and chair of the audit committee of Lumos Pharma, Inc. (previously, NewLink Genetics Corporation), a biopharmaceutical company, since November 2012.
+She has also served as a member of the board of directors and chair of the audit committee of Inovio Pharmaceuticals, Inc., a biotechnology company, since January 2018 and August 2018, respectively.
+Previously, she served as a member of the board of Spark Therapeutics, Inc., a gene therapy platform company, from January 2016 to December 2019, Circassia Pharmaceuticals, plc, a specialty biopharmaceutical company, from February 2015 to February 2019, Orexigen Therapeutics, Inc., a biopharmaceutical company, from April 2012 to May 2019, Aeras, a non-profit product development organization, from November 2011 to October 2018, Hyperion Therapeutics, Inc., a commercial-stage biopharmaceutical company, from February 2008 to May 2015 and Ikaria, Inc., a commercial-stage biopharmaceutical company, from January 2008 to February 2014.
 Prior to her retirement, Ms. Zoth most recently served as Senior Vice President and Chief Financial Officer of MedImmune, Inc., a biotechnology company, from April 2004 to July 2007 and as Vice President, Controller & Chief Accounting Officer from August 2002 to April 2004.
 Ms. Zoth is a Certified Public Accountant and received her B.B.A. from Texas Tech University.